Policy 6121 – Sexual Harassment of District Personnel

 The District will provide this policy to all employees in-person or digitally through email upon hiring and will be posted prominently in all work locations.
 In addition to sending the policy through email, this policy will also be available on the District’s website.

 At the time of hiring and at every annual sexual harassment prevention training program, the District will provide each employee a notice containing this policy and the information presented at the District’s sexual harassment prevention training program.

 This notice will be provided in English and in the language identified by the employee as their primary language, provided that the New York State Department of Labor Commissioner has published a template of the model materials in that language.

 The notice will be delivered in writing, either in print or digitally.
 The notice will either link to or include, as an attachment or printed copy, the policy and training materials.

 Sexual harassment is not only prohibited by the District, but it is also prohibited by state, federal, and, where applicable, local law.

 The District’s internal process outlined in the policy above is one way for covered individuals to report sexual harassment.
 Covered individuals may also choose to pursue legal remedies with the following governmental entities.
 While a private attorney is not required to file a complaint with a governmental agency, covered individuals may also seek the legal advice of an attorney.

 In addition to those outlined below, individuals may have other legal protections.

-The HRL, codified as N.Y.
-Executive Law, art.
-15, Section 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects covered persons, regardless of immigration status.
-A complaint alleging violation of the HRL may be filed either with theNYSDHR or in New York State Supreme Court.
+The NYSHRL, NY Executive Law, Art.
+15, Section 290 et seq., applies to all employers in New York State and protects covered individuals, regardless of immigration status.
+A complaint alleging violation of the NYSHRL may be filed either with the NYSDHR or in New York State Supreme Court.